Maritime UAV integration

 USV, boat, C2, CMS, stand-alone...

-Multi-platform integration expertise
+Multi-platform maritime UAV integration

 Proven through extensive sea testing and operational exercices